tzhvh/Texo-web-stylus/README.md

 - 🚀 **Fast & Accurate** - State-of-the-art OCR model for precise formula recognition
 - 🔒 **Privacy First** - All processing happens in your browser, no data sent to servers
 - ✨ **Easy to Use** - Simply upload, paste, or drag & drop your formula images
-- 📝 **Comment with LaTeX** - Write comments with inline and block LaTeX formulas
+- 📝 **Compose with LaTeX** - Write composes with inline and block LaTeX formulas

 ## Tech Stack